ImageMagick v6 Examples --

 Other examples of using this operator is to generate a simple series of Overlapping Photos.

-Coalesce - a Progressive Layering
+Coalesce Composition - a Progressive Layering

 The "-layers coalesce" image operator (or its "-coalesce" shortcut) is really designed for converting GIF animations into a sequence of images.
 For examples, see Coalescing Animations for details.